Purfview/whisper-standalone-win/README.md

 ## Faster-Whisper standalone info

-By default it looks for models in the same folder, and they should be in folders like this -> `_models\faster-whisper-medium`.
+By default it looks for models in the same folder, they should be in folders like this -> `_models\faster-whisper-medium`.
 Models are downloaded automatically or can be downloaded manually from: https://huggingface.co/guillaumekln
 In Subtitle Edit it can be selected for CTranslate2 engine, just rename it to `whisper-ctranslate2.exe`.
 "large" is mapped to `large-v2` model.